-Currently, 57 square miles are regulated for ALB in Clermont County, including East Fork State Park, Tate Township, and a portion of Monroe Township.
+Currently, 57 square miles are quarantined for ALB in Clermont County, including all of Tate Township, and portions of Batavia and Williamsburg townships.

 Free compliance training is available for businesses and individuals who perform work that may involve moving wood materials in the regulated area.
 To register for an ALB compliance training in Ohio, please call 1-513-381-7180.